rails/rails/guides/source/association_basics.md

 In order to use delegated types, we have to model our data in a particular way.
 The requirements are as follows:

-* There is a superclass that stores shared attributes among all subclasses in its table.
+* There is a "superclass" that stores shared attributes among all subclasses in its table.
-* Each subclass must inherit from the super class, and will have a separate table for any additional attributes specific to it.
+* Each "subclass" will have a separate table for any additional attributes specific to it.
+The model class does not inherit from the "superclass".

 This eliminates the need to define attributes in a single table that are unintentionally shared among all subclasses.